DHTMLX/docs-suite/docs/grid/usage.md

 ## Working with columns and cells

-The API of dhtmlxGrid allows setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.
+The API of DHTMLX Grid allows setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.

 ### Setting columns configuration